yakovkhalinsky/backblaze-b2/README.md

         uploadAuthToken: 'uploadAuthToken',
         filename: 'filename',
         data: 'data' // this is expecting a Buffer not an encoded string,
+        info: {
-        info: { // optional info headers, prepended with X-Bz-Info- when sent, throws error if more than 10 keys set
+            // optional info headers, prepended with X-Bz-Info- when sent, throws error if more than 10 keys set
+            // valid characters should be a-z, A-Z and '-', all other characters will cause an error to be thrown
             key1: value
             key2: value
         }